 Two complicating case studies

-Two inquiries prompted our consideration for a new project selection guideline.
+Two recent inquiries prompted our consideration for a new project selection guideline.
 The first scenario was an inquiry from a data partner.
 They asked us for a proposal to develop a machine learning model for finding new oil well pads.
 With this data layer, companies could potentially learn about competitors’ activities before the well pads are in operation.

 Want to work on projects with a social and civic impact?
 Learn what it’s like to work at Azavea.